agh-glk/fcs/docs/source/server/link_db.rst

 Module fcs.server.link_db
 =======================================

 This module contains implementations of API for link database.
-Link database stores information about links that are to visit or have been already visited by Crawling Units.
+Link database stores information about links that are to be visited or have been already visited by Crawling Units.

 .. py:class:: BaseLinkDB